nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 2. The available manpower for tomorrow will be listed in the Employee Directory inside the _Main View_.

 ![FindByTagTomorrowCommandScreenshot](images/FindByTagTomorrowCommandScreenshot.png)

+Figure x.
+A screenshot showing the outcome of an `c-tomorrow` command

 #### 3.8 Deleting a person : `c-delete`